MaaXYZ/MaaResonance/README.md

 If you have an installed version of MaaFramework, you can skip this step and manually copy the MaaFramework dlls to `tauri/` directory.

-If not, you can run the `scripts/makedeps.py` script to download and extract the latest version of MaaFramework to the `tauri/` directory.
-Then, as said above, you might need to set your environment variables to point to the MaaFramework installation directory.
+If not, you can run the `makedeps.py` script to download and extract the latest version of MaaFramework to the `tauri/` directory.
+Then, as said above, you might need to set your PATH environment variables to point to the MaaFramework installation directory (`$projectDir/deps/maafw`).

-If you have run the `makedeps.py`, you can put `$projectDir/deps/maafw` in your PATH environment variable.

 Cmake and clang ( you can choose LLVM to instead ) is also needed.